Oil on Canvas

 Framed Dimensions: 39¾ x 2½ x 33¾ Inches

-Fromentin was initially a student of Charles-Joseph Remond, the historical landscape painter, who won the Prix de Rome in 1821.
-He subsequently studied with Louis Cabat, director of the French Academy in Rome, who exposed him to the ideas and techniques of the Barbizon School.
+Eugene Fromentin first studied with the historical landscape painter, Charles-Joseph Remond, who won the Prix de Rome in 1821.
+He subsequently studied with Louis Cabat, director of the French Academy in Rome, who first exposed him to the ideas and techniques of the Barbizon School.
 In 1844, impressed by an exhibition of the Orientalist landscapes of Prosper Marilhat, Fromentin made his first trip to Algeria where he painted numerous studies of the landscape and inhabitants, thus establishing himself as one of the most prominent of the second generation of French Orientalists.
 For many years, the people and culture of Algeria continued to provide themes for his work.

 Fromentin's first public success was with the landscape, 'By the Gorges de la Chiffa', which he exhibited at the Salon of 1847.
 The artist's many subsequently exhibited works at the Salon included: